oracle-livelabs/multicloud/springboot-verrazzano/deploy-app-on-verrazzano/deploy-app-on-verrazzano.md

-## Task 1: Deploy the Tomcat sample application
+## Task 1: Deploy the Spring boot application

 1. Create a `springboot` namespace for the springboot application.
 We will keep all Kubernetes artefacts in a separate namespace.